When it comes to building a stronger overhead press, doing more overhead presses consistently is one of the best ways to improve.

 Plate Raises are much different than a standard front raise which only trains the anterior delts.

-It trains the traps, upper back, and front delts in a way that many other exercises can’t replicate.
+It trains the traps, upper back, and front delts in a way many other exercises can’t replicate.

 You can use a little more momentum with these or keep them super strict.